somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 At Humio we operate Humio's [hosted offering](https://cloud.humio.com/) using the Azul provided Zulu JVM version 11 as it is well tested, maintained and stable OpenJDK distribution.
-We are also very impressed with the BellSoft provided Liberica distribution and are happy to see it support ARMv8 as well as Intel CPUs.
+We are also impressed with the BellSoft provided Liberica distribution and are happy to see it support ARMv8 as well as Intel CPUs.

 ## What about...

  * Azul Zing - While we haven't tried Zing ourselves our experience with Zulu leads us to believe that it is likely to work and there may be benefits to using their proprietary, commercially supported C4 concurrent, non-generational garbage collector.
  * Oracle Graal - Is an interesting alternative C2 HotSpot JIT and native binary compiler for Java programs and potentially other languages as well.
-It is not yet supported for production use with Humio as it is only available for Java feature level 8.
+It is not yet supported for production use with Humio as it is only available for Java version 8.
 We plan to investigate and support it as it matures and becomes available for Java 11.
  * Java 12 - We have yet to test and certify Humio on any Java 12 JVM however we plan to do this soon after it becomes generally available.

 ## Garbage Collection